digital-workshop/mainokai/INSTALL.md

 ## Installation instructions

-Download the CSS File and put it in the MainWP Upload Folter
+Download the CSS File and put it in the MainWP Upload Folder

 ../wp-content/uploads/mainwp/themes/